 - To prepare the coconut filling first separate your eggs, setting the egg whites aside for the meringue topping.

-- Next add the coconut milk, heavy cream, sweetener, egg yolks, and vanilla to a medium sauce pan over medium heat.
-Bring the milk mixture to a slow simmer, whisking very often being careful not to let it boil to hard.
+- Next add the coconut milk, heavy cream, sweetener, egg yolks, and vanilla to a medium saucepan over medium heat.
+Bring the milk mixture to a slow simmer, whisking very often being careful not to let it boil too hard.

 - Once the gelatin is all mixed in follow the same step to mix in the Xanthum Gum.
 Remember to whisk while adding both the gelatin and Xanthum to avoid large clumps.

 - Next, add in the shredded coconut and continue whisking and cooking the filling for 5 minutes until it starts to thicken.
 It will not be extremely thick as it will need to chill to completely set up.

 - Remove from the stove, if desired add the optional coconut extract into the mixture and stir well.